 The primary drivers of the Las Vegas economy are tourism, gaming and conventions, which in turn feed the retail and restaurant industries.
 The major attractions in Las Vegas are the casinos and the hotels, with most of the casinos in the downtown area, located on Fremont Street.

 Las Vegas has 68 parks.
-The city owns the land for, but does not operate, four golf courses: Angel Park Golf Club, Desert Pines Golf Club, Durango Hills Golf Club, and the Las Vegas Municipal Golf Course.
+The city owns the land for, but does not operate, four golf courses: Angel Park Golf Club, the Desert Pines Golf Club, Durango Hills Golf Club, and the Las Vegas Municipal Golf Course.
 It is also responsible for 123 playgrounds, 23 softball fields, 10 football fields, 44 soccer fields, 10 dog parks, six community centres, four senior centres, 109 skate parks, and six swimming pools.